csbridge/turkey-21-website/templates/en/resources/sectionleader-faq.md

 ### When is it **break time** for students and for Section Leaders?

-There will be **NO CS Bridge activities** for students between 11:30am - 1:00pm PT.
-Students should take a break during this time (step away from the computer and be kids and eat lunch).
+There will be **NO CS Bridge activities** for students between 13:30-19:45.
+Students should take a break during this time (step away from the computer and be kids).
 If a student doesn't come to Office Hours, then they can either take a break or work on the assignment on their own.
 Section Leaders will have a break during the Office Hour block they haven't been assigned to as well as before and after the SL team meeting and during lectures if you don't want to attend.

 ### What will happen in the **SL team meeting**?

-This meeting will be held everyday at 12pm and will be lead by the Lecturers and is a time for ALL SLs to meet (via Zoom) to share feedback and to focus on different aspects of the program.
+This meeting will be held everyday at 9:00 PT/19:00 TU and will be lead by the Lecturers and is a time for ALL SLs to meet (via Zoom) to share feedback and to focus on different aspects of the program.
 It is also an opportunity for SL training.

 ### What will **section** look like?